 On this page

-This is a guide that you’ll want to reference throughout your development.
-Follow these great tips from Unity field engineer Valentin Simonov that will help you set up a smart and efficient development pipeline, and ultimately ship better and more performant games.
+What you’ll get from this page: A guide that you will want to reference throughout your development.
+Follow these great tips from Unity field engineer Valentin Simonov that will help you set up a smart and efficient development pipeline, and ultimately ship better and more performant content.

-The most important part in any software development project.
-Decisions made in this phase will be very hard to change later in development cycle, so plan carefully!
+The most important part of any software development project because decisions made in the this phase will be difficult to change later on in the development cycle.